lindianyin/lua-mysql/README.md

 ## Installation

-First obtain [premake4](http://industriousone.com/premake/download), and a C99 compiler and `libclientmysql` library is needed.
+First obtain [premake4](http://industriousone.com/premake/download), then a C99 compiler and `libmysqlclient` library is needed.

 ### Build on Windows 7 x64